Definition

 Blowfish is a variable-length, symmetric, 64-bit block cipher.
 Designed by Bruce Schneier in 1993 as a "general-purpose algorithm," it was intended to provide a fast, free, drop-in alternative to the aging Data Encryption Standard (DES) and International Data Encryption Algorithm (IDEA) encryption algorithms.

-Blowfish features a 64-bit block size and takes a variable-length key, from 32 bits to 448 bits.
+Additionally, Blowfish takes a variable-length secret key, with key lengths that can vary from 32 bits to 448 bits.
+The key length determines the security of the data being encrypted, with longer key lengths increasing security.
 It consists of 16 Feistel-like iterations, where each iteration operates on a 64-bit block that's split into two 32-bit words.
-Blowfish uses a single encryption key to both encrypt and decrypt data.
+Apart from the 64-bit block size and variable-length secret key, Blowfish encryption involves the following:

 The Blowfish algorithm consists of two major parts:

-In Blowfish, the P-array consists of 18 32-bit subkeys and four 32-bit S-boxes with 256 entries each.
-The subkeys are calculated as follows:
+Blowfish uses a P-array consisting of 18 32-bit subkeys (18-entry P-array) and four 32-bit S-boxes with 256 entries (256-entry S-boxes).
+The subkeys are calculated with these steps:

 1. The P-array and S-boxes are initialized with a fixed string of hexadecimal digits of pi.

-2. The first element in the P-array (P1) is now XORed with the first 32 bits of the key, P2 is XORed with the second 32-bits and so on, until all the elements in the P-array are XORed with the key bits.
+2. The first element in the P-array (P1) is now XORed with the first 32 bits of the key, and P2 is XORed with the second 32-bits and so on, until all the elements in the P-array are XORed with the key bits.

 5. This output is encrypted by Blowfish with modified subkeys.

-Blowfish encryption/decryption process example
+Blowfish encryption and decryption process example

-1. Initially, the input "Hi world" consists of seven characters plus one space, which is equal to 64 bits or 8 bytes.
+1. Initially, the input "Hi world" consists of seven characters plus one space, which is equal to 64 bits, or 8 bytes.

 3. Then, P1 runs through a transformative F-function (F In) in which the 32 bits are split into 4 bytes each and passed to the four S-boxes.